Dashlane Review: Is It the Best Password Manager in 2025?

 In Dashlane’s web app, you can store a lot more than just passwords: secure notes (like legal documents, Wi-Fi passwords, or software licenses), personal information (addresses and phone numbers), payment information (credit/debit cards and bank accounts), and IDs (driver’s licenses, passports, social security cards, etc.).

-All of Dashlane’s entries are pretty detailed (for example, users can even add the color of their credit/debit cards).
+All of Dashlane’s entries are pretty detailed and customizable (for example, users can even add the color of their credit/debit cards).
 However, I’d still like to see Dashlane add custom fields for each entry.
-Bitwarden lets users add as many custom fields to each entry as they like, and LastPass enables users to create fully customized entries.
+Bitwarden lets users add as many custom fields to each entry as they like.

 I’d also like to see Dashlane offer the option to create multiple vaults that would make it easier to sort and organize all passwords, like 1Password does.
 With 1Password, you can create as many vaults as you want (personal, work, family, travel, etc.), which offers an added level of convenience.
 Although it’s not quite the same, Dashlane does offer Collections, which are like folders that you can use to organize your logins.
 For example, you might create a ‘Financial’ Collection and add logins for your bank, credit card, and investment sites.
 While this feature currently only applies to logins, I think it’s a step in the right direction for better organization within the app.